shivannis/xandr-docs-public/xandr-docs/articles/monetize/base-and-conditional-rules.md

 ---
-title :  Microsoft Monetize - Base and Conditional Rules description : Learn about Conditional and Base rules in this page. ms.date: 10/28/2023
+title:  Microsoft Monetize - Base and Conditional Rules
+description: Learn about Conditional and Base rules in this page. ms.date: 10/28/2023
 ---